turbomanage/training-data-analyst/courses/machine_learning/README.md

 # AI Notebooks

-Updated labs to use AI Notebooks instead of Datalab.
+Updated labs to use AI Notebooks based on [JupyterLab](https://github.com/jupyterlab/jupyterlab) instead of Datalab.
 ## Getting started with AI Notebooks
 ### Create a notebook to run the machine learning Qwiklabs
 1. In GCP Console, select AI Platform > Notebooks.